dylan-lang/opendylan/documentation/library-reference/source/language-extensions/index.rst

 Open Dylan provides the Dylan language in the ``dylan`` module of the ``dylan`` library.

-This chapter is an introduction to Open Dylan's extensions to the Dylan language.
+This document is an introduction to Open Dylan's extensions to the Dylan language.
 These extensions are either built in to the ``dylan`` library or are available in a separate library, :doc:`common-dylan
 <../common-dylan/index>`.